 How to communicate in various channels necessary for the efficient functioning of groups and organizations.
 This includes writing for all forms of print and online, as well as, understanding interpersonal interaction and group dynamics that support and promote effective teamwork.
-Prerequisites: CM-115 CM-117 OR CM-120.
+Prerequisites: CM-115 CM-117 OR CM-120; Course Type(s): Writing Intensive, Core curriculum course.